gestom/CosPhi/README.md

 Using pheromone-based communication, these simple individuals form communities and swarms that exhibit complex and intelligent behaviour.
 The phenomena of <i>swarm intelligence</i>, which naturally emerges from interation of large amounts of simple individuals, is in the focus of the swarm robotics research.
 Understanding pheromone-based communication is one of the keys that will allow to understand the emergence of swarm intelligence.
-So far, pheromone-based communication was either simulated or implemented by different chemical (volatile compounds) and physical (RFID tags, light, sound) cues, which were not able to replicate all the aspects of pheromones as seen in nature.
+So far, pheromone-based communication was either simulated or implemented by different chemical (volatile compounds) and physical (RFID tags, light, sound) cues, which were not able to replicate all aspects of pheromones as seen in nature.

 ###What is CosPhi?
 CosPhi is a novel artificial pheromone system that is reliable, accurate and uses off-the-shelf components only: an LCD screen and a low-cost USB camera.